VictorFilimonov/aerothemeplazma/README.md

 window title, by stretching/shrinking them upon resizing.
 Strangely enough, this also happens on compiz 0.8.
 If, however, you still want to use Aurorae instead of smaragd, use this theme: https://www.kde-look.org/p/1002615

+In the directory:

+./Window Manager/smaragd-0.1.1/build/bin/

-In the folder "./smaragd-0.1.1/build/bin/" there is a precompiled binary of smaragd, because actually compiling it takes forever and requires a bunch of old deprecated dependencies.
+there is a precompiled binary of smaragd, because actually compiling it takes forever and requires a bunch of old deprecated dependencies.
 To save everyone the trouble of compiling it, I've included them there, along with the source code and everything.
 I've edited the source code to fix a few annoying bugs, most notably the maximised decorations being really weird - the caption buttons being slightly off